Aetna vs. UnitedHealthcare 2023

 Institutional Special Needs Plans are designed to meet the needs of beneficiaries under particular living circumstances.
 In the case of UnitedHealthcare, these include plans for those in assisted living homes and nursing homes.

-Both Aetna and UnitedHealthcare sell Medicare Advantage plans in every state (and Washington D.C.), except Alaska.
+As of the 2023 plan year, both Aetna and UnitedHealthcare sell Medicare Advantage plans in every state (and Washington D.C.), except Alaska.

-Aetna: Higher Medicare Star Ratings
+UnitedHealthcare Has a Higher Average Medicare Star Ratings

-Every year, Medicare evaluates plans on a 5-star rating scale. the Centers for Medicare and Medicaid Services (CMS) rates all Medicare Advantage and Medicare Part D plans – and the companies who provide them – across various quality metrics such as customer service, patient health outcomes and more.
+Every year, Medicare evaluates plans on a 5-star rating scale.
+The Centers for Medicare and Medicaid Services (CMS) rates all Medicare Advantage and Medicare Part D plans – and the companies who provide them – across various quality metrics such as customer service, patient health outcomes and more.

-Aetna vs. UHC: Medicare Part D and Medicare Supplement Plans
+Aetna vs. UHC: Medicare Supplement Plans

 Medicare Part D plans provide coverage for prescription medications, which is not something typically covered by Medicare Part A or Part B (Original Medicare).